Author Yvonne Blackwood

 As an adult living in a very cosmopolitan city, I’ve had the marvellous exposure to so many brands and types of teas, it makes my head spin!
 In addition, I have traveled all over the world and have had the opportunity to sample some amazing teas.
 It is these factors that started me on a path of exploration.
 I wanted to learn more and more about the beverage that I find so soothing and delightful.
 Frankly, for me, there is nothing quite like a cup of tea in the afternoon.
 Of course I drink tea morning, noon, and night too, and in between!

 But the catalyst that propelled me into exploratory action was a university natural science course that I did titled “Understanding Food.”
 Although only a small segment of the course dealt with tea, there was enough information about it to raise my curiosity to delve deeper.
-I plan to share with you anecdotes, recipes, health benefit, gadgets, and anything interesting that I have come across that pertains to tea and other fascinating subjects.
-Do keep visiting our site.

 THANK YOU for visiting.
 I’d be delighted to hear from you.